McGill-ECSE321-Fall2024/project-group-12/README.md

 6. Once they've reviewed your code, they'll merge it into main!

 ## Run the Project
+For the user authentication, you must create a `.env` file in the root of the project, and enter in `JWT_SECRET="<...>"`.
+Replace with any secret you'd like.

 Start the frontend:
 ```
 npm start